Fellow Since 2006

 SR Law Firm

-This profile was prepared when Siriwan Vongkietpaisan was elected to the Ashoka Fellowship in 2006.
+This description of Siriwan Vongkietpaisan's work was prepared when Siriwan Vongkietpaisan was elected to the Ashoka Fellowship in 2006.

 Siriwan Vongkietpaisan is reducing human trafficking and labor abuses, while establishing more protections for the rights of migrant workers in Thailand.
 By focusing on precedent-setting legal cases, education, and network building of monitoring groups, Siriwan and her law firm are reforming discriminatory laws, bringing traffickers to justice, and ensuring that poor and disadvantaged groups in Thailand have access to the legal system.